Developer’s Guide

 If you have changed the dependencies of CSET you will need to regenerate the conda dependency lock files.
 This can be done by running the update conda lock files workflow from your branch, then merging the PR it creates into your own branch.
 (Not the default main branch!)

-Said whether Generative AI, such as GitHub Copilot, has been used in this PR
+Attributed any Generative AI, such as GitHub Copilot, used in this PR

 Generative AI tools such as GitHub Copilot are useful, but there are still unanswered questions around the copyright of their output.
 Therefore CSET contributions that used Generative AI must disclose it, along with the name of the AI tool used.
 This can be a simple statement in the PR description, for example: